freifeld/cpabDiffeo/README.md

 ## License

 This software is released under the MIT License (included with the software).
-Note, however, that using this code (and/or the results of running it) to support any form of publication (e.g.,a book, a journal paper, a conference paper, a patent application, etc.) requires you to cite the following paper:
+Note, however, that using this code (and/or the results of running it) to support any form of publication (e.g.,a book, a journal paper, a conference paper, a patent application, etc.) requires you to cite the following papers:

 ```
+@article{freifeld2017transformations,
+  title={Transformations Based on Continuous Piecewise-Affine Velocity Fields},
+  author={Freifeld, Oren and Hauberg, Soren and Batmanghelich, Kayhan and Fisher, John W},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2017},
+  publisher={IEEE}
+}
 @inproceedings{freifeld2015transform,
     title = {Highly-Expressive Spaces of Well-Behaved Transformations: Keeping It Simple},
     author = {Oren Freifeld and S{\o}ren Hauberg and Kayhan Batmanghelich and John W. Fisher III},